fleek-platform/website/src/content/docs/CLI/Fleek-Next-CLI/index.md

 To prepare your Next.js application for deployment on Fleek, follow these steps:

 1.  **Configure edge runtime**:
-    For routes with server-side code, add the following code to ensure they run on the edge:
+    For routes with server-side code, add the following code to ensure they are configured to be optimised for edge runtimes:

     ```js
     export const runtime = 'edge';